 We have a blog post that explains cyclomatic complexity and CRAP in detail.

-With OtterWise, you can track Code Coverage, test performance, contributor stats, code health, and much more.
+With OtterWise, you can track Code Coverage, contributor stats, code health, and much more.